Dreams, or sleep mentation, consist of the perceptions, thoughts and emotions we experience during sleep.

 Brain Waves and States of Consciousness

-Those who practice meditation may also experience gamma waves, while people who practice relaxation techniques get to experience highly beneficial alpha waves.
+Those who practice meditation and lucid dreaming may also experience gamma waves, while people who practice relaxation techniques get to experience highly beneficial alpha waves.

 The process of astral projection involves first getting into alpha waves by entering a deep state of relaxation.
 When the body actually falls asleep with the mind awake (the trance state) supposedly involves theta waves.
 Specifically, based on the research of Robert A. Monroe in his book Journeys Out of the Body, out of body experiences seem to occur in a very narrow frequency band of 4-5 Hz (slow theta waves), with nothing at all above 10 cycles per second (alpha waves of relaxation).